-Some dogs have larger bellies during this stage, and they feel firmer than usual.
+Some dogs have larger bellies during this stage and they feel firmer than usual.
 Not all dogs increase in size during the middle stage.
 A pug, however, is likely to have a larger abdomen due to her small size.
 Maintain contact with your veterinarian throughout the pregnancy.
 Due to the large size of a pug's head, your dog may require a cesarean section at the time of delivery.

 The signs and symptoms of pregnancy during the last few weeks are much more obvious.
-Your dog's appetite and energy level once again decrease.
+Your dog's appetite and energy level decrease once again.
 She will have to urinate more often due to the pressure on her bladder.
 Her nipples and abdomen are even larger now.
-The size of your dog's abdomen depend on the number of puppies she is carrying.
+The size of your dog's abdomen depends on the number of puppies she is carrying.
 The average size of a litter for a pug is three to four puppies.

 You may notice some milk leakage from your dog's nipples.
 During the final stage of pregnancy, you will be able to feel the puppies move.
 You can feel this movement during the last couple weeks of pregnancy and more often after your dog has done some exercise, such as going for a walk.